 The content was new to me, and I was FAR from an expert on it.
 My product required the use of new tools and resources, many that I had never used before.

 Everyone was watching me to see how I’d do.
 After all, I came to the company with a big referral from a well-known friend in the industry.

 The stakes, couldn’t have been higher.

 Inside, I didn’t trust myself and what I was doing.
 I didn’t feel confident that I had the authority to lead others through the information and processes.
 What if they didn’t like it?
 What if I did or said something wrong?
 What if they thought I was painfully boring?
 What if, it didn’t achieve the expend end goal results?

 But the fact is, through the creation of my product, I learned more about myself, as well as expanded my understanding of the topic.
 I gained confidence and trust in myself and my knowledge.
-Teaching involves imparting knowledge whereas learning involves acquiring knowledge (Pedia.com, 2017).
+Teaching involves imparting knowledge whereas learning involves acquiring knowledge (Pedia.com).
 When you teach, you are doing more than just regurgitating information.
-Teaching, requires a consolidated distribution of information, but also experience, stories, perspective, behaviors, and values as well.
+Teaching requires a consolidated distribution of information, but also experience, stories, perspective, behaviors, and values as well.

 Teaching others increases your cognitive ability as you move past just having knowledge recall and application but move into creating your original work around the information.

-When you distribute your knowledge or skills, you are in a constant process of learning, exploring and evaluating; whether it be from organizing your lessons to answer questions from your students that further deepens your understanding of a topic.
+When you distribute your knowledge or skills, you are in a constant process of learning, exploring, and evaluating; whether it be from organizing your lessons to answer questions from your students that further deepen your understanding of a topic.

 When do you decide what to teach?
 What knowledge and information to share with others, and how to share it?